sharif07Rahman/A-B-testing_-camapign/AB test_chi-square-test.md

 ### Context <a name="overview-context"></a>

-Earlier in the year, our client, a grocery retailer, ran a campaign to promote their new "Delivery Club" - an initiative that costs a customer $100 per year for membership, but offers free grocery deliveries rather than the normal cost of $10 per delivery.
+At the beginning of the year, our client, a grocery store chain, launched an advertising campaign for their new "Delivery Club."
+This program requires a yearly membership fee of $100, which allows customers to bypass the usual $10 fee for each grocery delivery.

-For the campaign promoting the club, customers were put randomly into three groups - the first group received a low quality, low cost mailer, the second group received a high quality, high cost mailer, and the third group were a control group, receiving no mailer at all.
+During the promotional campaign, customers were divided into three distinct groups: one received a low-cost, low-quality mailer, another received a high-quality mailer that was more expensive, and a third, the control group, did not receive any mailer.

-The client knows that customers who were contacted, signed up for the Delivery Club at a far higher rate than the control group, but now want to understand if there is a significant difference in signup rate between the cheap mailer and the expensive mailer.
-This will allow them to make more informed decisions in the future, with the overall aim of optimising campaign ROI!
+The client has observed that those who received mailers were more likely to join the Delivery Club compared to those in the control group.
+They now seek to determine whether there is a notable difference in the membership signup rate between recipients of the budget mailer and the premium mailer.
+This analysis will guide them towards making data-driven choices to enhance the return on investment for future campaigns.

 <br>
 <br>